How to request services on behalf of a CTP Care client

 Is cost-effective

 Demonstrate the cost-benefit of the service or item.
-For example, there should be no less-expensive alternatives readily available to the client.
+For example, there are no alternatives readily available to the client that are less expensive.